rimsa/dumpcfgs/README.md

 If the module program is not available when loading dyninst, install environment-modules.
-It may require a logout and a login to a new terminal for program to be available.
+It may require a logout and a login to a new terminal for this program to be available.

     $ spack load dyninst
     modules: command not found
     $ sudo apt-get install environment-modules

-If the program outputs a message to set variable DYNINSTAPI_RT_LIB, search for it in the $LIBRARY_PATH and update the variable accordingly.
+If the program outputs a message to set variable DYNINSTAPI_RT_LIB, search for it in dyninst's spack library and update this variable accordingly.

     $ ./dumpcfgs /bin/sleep
     --SERIOUS-- #101: Environment variable DYNINSTAPI_RT_LIB has not been defined